avaframe/FlowPy/readme.md

 ![tan_gamma](img/tan_gamma.png)

-The angle delta is the difference between the local travel angle gamma and the runout angle alpha and is related to Z_delta, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached.
+The angle delta is the difference between the local travel angle gamma and the runout angle alpha and is related to Z<sup>&delta;</sup>, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached.

 ![z_alpha](img/z_alpha.png)

-Z_alpha can be interpreted as dissipation energy.
+Z<sup>&alpha;</sup> can be interpreted as dissipation energy.

 ![z_gamma](img/z_gamma.png)

-Z_gamma is the altitude difference between the starting point and the current calculation step at the projected distance s.
+Z<sup>&gamma;</sup> is the altitude difference between the starting point and the current calculation step at the projected distance s.

-Z_delta is the difference between Z_gamma and Z_alpha, so when Z_delta is lower or equal zero the stopping criterion is met and the flow stops.
-Z_delta is associated to the process magnitude and can be interpreted as the kinetic energy or velocity of the process.
+Z<sup>&delta;</sup> is the difference between Z<sup>&gamma;</sup> and Z<sup>&alpha;</sup>, so when Z<sup>&delta;</sup> is lower or equal zero the stopping criterion is met and the flow stops.
+Z<sup>&delta;</sup> is associated to the process magnitude and can be interpreted as the kinetic energy or velocity of the process.

 ![z_delta](img/z_delta.png)